Peanut Butter Coffee Smoothie

 This peanut butter coffee smoothie is high in protein and easy to whip up in minutes in a blender.
-Made with frozen banana, coffee, peanut butter and protein powder, you’ll love this delicious combo!

-• dietary needs: vegan, gluten-free, no added sugar
+• Vegan, gluten-free, no added sugar.

-• makes a great breakfast on-the-go or mid-morning snack
+• Makes a great breakfast on-the-go or mid-morning snack.

 • Coffee – Use any brewed coffee you like.